 This service consists of assistive technology evaluations, consultation and training to students and staff to promote the integration and use of technology tools within the academic environment.
 Follow-up support is provided upon district request, including staff development.

-The Alternative and Special Education Division provides teachers of hearing impaired to provide services for students with hearing impairments.
+The Alternative and Special Education Division provides teachers of the visually impaired, as well as specialists in orientation and mobility, to provide evaluations and services for students with visual impairments.